Background pattern

 5. Storage of Cabazitaxel Zentiva

-Cabazitaxel Zentivacontains the active ingredient cabazitaxel which belongs to a group of medicines called “taxanes”, used to treat cancers.
+Cabazitaxel Zentiva contains the active substance cabazitaxel, which belongs to a group of medicines called "taxanes", used to treat cancers.

-Cabazitaxel is used to treat prostate cancer that has progressed after receiving another chemotherapy.
+Cabazitaxel is used to treat prostate cancer that has progressed after receiving other chemotherapy.
 It works by stopping the growth of cells and their multiplication.

 As part of your treatment, you will also take a corticosteroid (prednisone or prednisolone) every day by mouth.
 Ask your doctor for information about this other medicine.

-2. What you need to know before starting to use Cabazitaxel Zentiva
+2. What you need to know before you are given Cabazitaxel Zentiva

-• if you are allergic (hypersensitive) to cabazitaxel, other taxanes, polysorbate 80, or any of the other components of this medication (listed in section 6),
+• if you are allergic (hypersensitive) to cabazitaxel, other taxanes, polysorbate 80, or any of the other ingredients of this medicine (listed in section 6),

 • if your white blood cell count is very low (neutrophil count less than or equal to 1,500/mm3),